 Denied the services of top scorer Ed Smith through suspension, Adam Cornell came in to the side to replace him and Slough matched their opponents early on as both sides looked to settle into the match and the occasion, with a strong breeze favouring the Poppies in the first half.

-Just twelve minutes had been played when Kettering took the lead in fortuitous circumstances, a real blow to the Rebels’ chances.
-A simple header in to the box from Jonathan Thorpe towards Chris Logan was met by George Short who, in trying to clear the ball away, succeeded only in looping it over the head of Jake Somerville for an own goal.
+Just 13 minutes had been played when Kettering took the lead in fortuitous circumstances, a real blow to the Rebels’ chances.
+A simple header into the box from Jonathan Thorpe towards Chris Logan was met by George Short who, in trying to clear the ball away, succeeded only in looping it over the head of Jake Somerville for an own goal.

 Kettering went on to dominate.
 Josh Moreman set up Thorpe, who blazed over.
 Andy Gooding’s fierce effort was deflected wide by Ryan Parsons, and Logan went close but his strike from the edge of the box was palmed over by Somerville.